Standard Performance Evaluation Corporation

 There have been reports of file corruption when using download accelerators/managers; please check the file size of your download on disk against the file sizes posted here, or use the MD5 checksums.

-UPDATE (February 25, 2015): SPECviewperf 12.0.2 was released on February 25, 2015.
-It extends graphics performance measurement from physical to virtualized workstation configurations.
-Results for SPECviewperf 12.0.2 are comparable to those from SPECviewperf 12.0.1, but not to any other previous versions.
+UPDATE (August 24, 2016): SPECviewperf 12.1 was released on August 24, 2016.
+It includes a new Autodesk 3ds Max viewset, Microsoft Windows 10 support, and GUI and reporting improvements.
+Results for SPECviewperf 12.1 are comparable to those from SPECviewperf 12.02 and 12.0.1, but not to any other previous versions.

 SPECviewperf 12 is a worldwide standard for measuring graphics performance based on professional applications.
 It measures the 3D graphics performance of systems running under the OpenGL and Direct X application programming interfaces.
 The benchmark does not require the full application and associated licensing to be installed on the system under test, simplifying set-up, running and results reporting.